florenciacruz3/florenciacruz3/getting-started-with-markdown.md

 A Markdown file is plain text.
 You can open it in Notepad, a browser, or any basic text editor — with no software dependency at all.

 A .docx file is different.
-It requires software that knows how to prase.
-You will see that if you open the same .docx in Word, Google Docs, and LibreOffice, you could come accross with shifted layouts, inconsistent fonts, broken tables.
+It requires software that knows how to prase it.
+You will see that if you open the same .docx in Word, Google Docs, and LibreOffice, you may come accross shifted layouts, inconsistent fonts, broken tables.
 Even though the content stays the same, the rendering depends on the app reading it.

 The main advantage that Markdown gives you is durability.